JGCRI/GCAMUSAJobs/paper/paper.md

 jobs.
 It can support analytical work in academic research and inform policymaking by providing useful information for preparedness and targeted responses to the anticipated impacts.
-For demonstration purposes, we use `GCAMUSAJobs` to post-process the outcome from GCAM v7.1 for a standard reference scenario, estimating the direct job, aggregated over states, associated with U.S. power generation (Figure 2).
+For demonstration purposes, we use `GCAMUSAJobs` to post-process the outcome from GCAM-USA v7.1 for a standard reference scenario, estimating the direct job, aggregated over states, associated with U.S. power generation (Figure 2).